nexmo-se/opentok_c_to_py/README.md

-# Opentok C to Python OpenCV Inter-process Communication via Named PIP
+# Opentok C to Python OpenCV Inter-process Communication via Named pipe
 A sample where frames from an Opentok C process is sent to a Python OpenCV process via a named Pipe (FIFO)

 You will need a valid [Vonage Video API](https://tokbox.com/developer/)